A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces

 \textit{Second}, the presence of mutual coupling between the RIS elements increases the performance, in accordance with \cite{akr23}.
 We observe this gain for all the considered RIS architectures by assuming that the RIS mutual coupling matrix $\mathbf{Z}_{II}$ is perfectly known during the optimization process.

-\textit{Third}, in the absence of mutual coupling, single-/group-/fully-connected RIS architectures optimized with the $Z$-parameters achieve the same performance as the same architectures optimized with the $S$-parameters, providing additional evidence of the equivalence of the two analyses.
-In our case study, optimizing based on the $S$-parameters is preferred since closed-form solutions are available, leading to a low-complexity optimization process \cite{ner22}.
+\textit{Third}, in the absence of mutual coupling, single-/group-/fully-connected RIS architectures optimized based on the $Z$-parameters achieve the same performance as the same architectures optimized based on the $S$-parameters, providing additional evidence of the equivalence of the two analyses.
+In the considered case study, optimizing based on the $S$-parameters is preferred since closed-form solutions are available, leading to a low-complexity optimization process \cite{ner22}.

-\textit{Fourth}, in the absence of mutual coupling, single-/group-/fully-connected RISs optimized with the $S$-parameters achieve the same performance as single-/forest-/tree-connected RISs optimized with the $Y$-parameters, respectively, in agreement with \cite{ner23-1}.
-In our case study, forest-/tree-connected RISs are preferred over group-/fully-connected RISs since they are characterized by a reduced circuit complexity \cite{ner23-1}.
+\textit{Fourth}, in the absence of mutual coupling, single-/group-/fully-connected RISs optimized by using the $S$-parameters achieve the same performance as single-/forest-/tree-connected RISs optimized with the $Y$-parameters, respectively, in agreement with \cite{ner23-1}.
+In the considered case study, forest-/tree-connected RISs are preferred over group-/fully-connected RISs, since they are characterized by a reduced circuit complexity \cite{ner23-1}.